appernetic2/appernetic-hugo-project/content/post/gsm.md

 2025 it is supposed to be a major hub in south east asia taking up competition with Bangkok hub.
 Is it possible?
 I do not know it is situated aproximately 110 km from capital Phnom Pehn, 190 km from Battambang.
 10 km from provincial capital of kampung chhnang.

+Who will pay for the enlargment.
+The area for build is vast.

 <div id="disqus_thread"></div>